konflux-ci/architecture/ADR/adr-0005-image-builder-sa.md

 * The AppStudio Build controller would tap into this platform contract to create relevant PipelineRuns for building container images.

+* The Pipeline Service Platform would configure the "pipeline-service-image-builder" service account in the execution environment ( ie, the workload cluster ) out-of-the-box.

 ## Consequences